luanaparedes/Module-1-Challenge-HTML-CSS/README.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.
+  * Application's links all function correctly./

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure. /

   * Application's CSS file is properly commented.